ArielMejiaDev/arielmejiadev.github.io/content/blog/easy-slide-transition-effect-in-vue.md

 ```

-Then on the styles tag of the component or a dedicated stylesheet, you can change the "v" prefix on vuejs transitions classes by the css class name:
+Then on the styles tag of the component or in a dedicated stylesheet,
+optionally you can change the `v` prefix on `vuejs` transitions classes by the `css` class name:

 ```vue
 <style>